Policy on Visiting Students and Veterinarians

 Students seeking to spend time at the William R. Pritchard Veterinary Medical Teaching Hospital (VMTH) will need to submit their preferred visit dates, Service/Rotation they wish to visit, a current CV, TOEFL Scores (if applicable) and a letter of recommendation via email to Lauren Issvoran at (firstname.lastname@example.org), in the VMTH Director's Office.** If all documents are not included in your email request, your application will not be considered**

 Please see links below for rotation block calendars and timeline of applications.

 Prospective student application materials will be reviewed to ensure the compatibility of skills and experience are comparable or above the level of our clinical students as well as able to meet the demand of the externship

-We are currently accepting application materials for visiting externships through April 6, 2020.
-We will be accepting application for the May 2020 through April 2021 schedule beginning January 20, 2020.
-For these requests, please check back during this time to submit your questions and/or application materials.
+We are currently accepting application materials for visiting externships through April 6, 2022.
+We will be accepting applications for the May 2021 through April 2022 schedule beginning: TBD.

 *Fees are subject to annual adjustment.